nblack0917/context_example/README.md

 ## Installation

+Fork and clone repo to a local directory.

+Open in VS Code or text editor of your choice.

 ### `yarn`

+Run through VS Code or Node.js terminal in project root directory.
-Installs all needed dependencies for the app.\
+Installs all needed dependencies for the app.

 ## Running the app